marc2332/bliss/doc/docs/index.md

          Out [10]: ImagePlot(plot_id=2, flint_pid=13678, name=u'')
 ```

-Starting from the `ImagePlot` object, it is possible to allow the user to
-make a point or a rectangular selection.
+Starting from the `ImagePlot` object, it is possible to allow the user to make a point or a rectangular selection on the graphical application.

 `p.select_shape("rectangle")`

-BLISS shell is blocked until user makes a rectangular selection.
+BLISS shell will be blocked until user makes a rectangular selection.
+Again, the output of the function (on the BLISS shell) consist on the geometric data of the different ROIs selected by user.

 [Read more about interactions with plots](flint_interaction.md)